-Our experts reveal all you need to know about solar panels - from where to place them, whether you need planning permission and how to maximise their efficiency.
+We reveal all you need to know about solar thermal panels – from whether you need planning permission to tricks to maximise their efficiency.

-- For maximum efficiency, you need to put your solar panels on a south-facing roof at a 30-degree angle to the horizontal (up to 65 degrees will still work in the UK) and keep the panels away from shadows (trees, buildings, chimneys, etc).
+For maximum efficiency, you need to put your solar panels on a south-facing roof at a 30-degree angle to the horizontal (up to 65 degrees will still work in the UK) and keep the panels away from shadows (trees, buildings, chimneys, etc).

-- Some panels require regular checks of the unit and connections, or a wipe of the panel glass with mild detergent.
+Some panels require regular checks of the unit and connections, or a wipe of the panel glass with mild detergent.
 Your installer should leave written details of any maintenance checks you should carry out from time to time.
 Bear in mind how difficult this can be when panels are up on your roof.

 You won't need planning permission for most domestic solar panels, as long as they respect certain size criteria.
 But exceptions apply for listed buildings, buildings in conservation areas and World Heritage Sites.

-Contact your council to see whether you need to apply for planning permission for your solar panel.
+Contact your council to see whether you need to apply for planning permission for your solar panels.
 You'll also find more information about planning permission on the Energy Saving Trust's website.

-It's difficult to use a solar water heating system with a combi boiler because these are designed to take cold, mains-pressure water, and solar water heating systems supply warm, low-pressure water.
+It's difficult to use a solar water-heating system with a combi boiler.
+This is because combi boilers are designed to take cold, mains-pressure water - solar water-heating systems supply warm, low-pressure water.
 Some new combi boilers accept pre-heated water, so check with the manufacturer.

 To find out which boilers are the most reliable, take a look at our boiler reviews.